 Automate Your Consent Form Process

 If you are looking to run your own tattoo studio, you’ll also need to get written permission from clients before you start applying ink.
 This documentation is important because it supports you in the event of a claim against you.
-With a tattoo consent form, nobody can accuse you of applying the tattoo without their permission.
+With a tattoo consent form or piercing consent form, nobody can accuse you of applying the tattoo without their permission.